 How to Prepare Red and Orange Vegetables

 Luckily, most red and orange vegetables are available year-round in grocery stores across the country.
-Summer and fall are the harvest time for winter squash, but have a long shelf life, so can usually buy them at any time.
+Summer and fall squash have a long shelf life.
 Wash red and orange vegetables before eating them.
 The longer you cook vegetables, the more nutrients are lost.
 So, try incorporating some fresh red and orange vegetables into your diet.

 If you want to cook red and orange vegetables, the simplest methods are the best.
 You'll retain their nutrients and their low calorie count.
 Try these healthy and nutritious recipes: